-ECH 2305 Socio-Cultural Influences on Child Development Mondays 6:00-9:00 p.m.
-CARR 128
+ECH 2305 Socio-Cultural Influences on Child Development MW - 10:00 CARR, 191 MW - 12:00, CARR 112

 Course Description: This course explores the influences of society, culture, political issues, family, and experiences on personal identity and learning success with special emphasis on the development of social competence and self-discipline, as well as the culture of schools and classrooms.
-Students will participate in 20 clock-hours of field experience in a variety of settings with diverse student populations.
+Students participate in 20 clock-hours of field experience in a variety of settings with diverse student populations.

 Required Text: Kostelnik, M. J., et al. (2009).
+Guiding Children's Social

-Guiding children's social development & learning, 6E.
+Development & Learning, 6E.
 Clifton Park, NY: